 Carter leads the firm’s real estate practice.
 He brings more than 30 years of legal-practice experience to representing lenders, buyers, sellers, landlords and tenants in commercial real estate transactions and providing corporate transactional legal representation for small and medium-sized businesses.

 Carter utilizes his strong communications skills, knowledge and attention to detail when negotiating complex business and commercial real estate transactions.
-As an agent for three national title insurance companies, he is able to best meet his real estate clients’ needs in complex title issues to avoid future problems in fluid business and legal environments.
+As an agent for five national title insurance companies, he is able to best meet his real estate clients’ needs in complex title issues to avoid future problems in fluid business and legal environments.

 Since establishing Stout Kaiser, Carter has cultivated a business culture that reflects a high level of professional competence and comfort.
 Whether drafting a lease or negotiating a contract, he has built his practice on looking closely at the details of each transaction and the concerns of all parties and exploring all available avenues to achieve a positive outcome.

 In the community, Carter is actively involved in his church.
 As former chair of Finance Council, he played a major role in the capital campaign and on the committee that oversaw the renovation of the parish hall.
 He completed a three year service on the Finance Council of the Catholic Archdiocese of Atlanta.
-An Eagle Scout, he is also advancement coordinator of his son’s Boy Scout troop.
+An Eagle Scout, he was an advancement coordinator of his son’s Boy Scout troop.
 He is a member of Dunwoody Rotary Club, the Brookhaven Chamber of Commerce, and the Dunwoody Chamber of Commerce.

 Before establishing Stout Kaiser, Carter was a partner with Lamberth, Cifelli, Stokes & Stout, P.A., a 15-attorney firm in Atlanta, where he practiced commercial real estate and corporate law for more than 20 years.